 While spending sixteen fun and productive months in Paris, I realized, when talking with Europeans, who did not know the Bible, that I could not communicate with them about life or history or complex issues, other than that ancient book.
 There was a mutual impasse.
 I was much too uneducated.
 I had to close the gap.

 I returned to Southern California, but soon went to Lubbock, Texas, to attend Texas Tech University and got a B.S. in Education at that state university, which would not go defunct.
 I then went back to Southern California and earned an M.A. in Religion at Vanguard University of Southern California (Assembly of God).

 I have become a generalist in my teaching career.
 I have taught basic philosophy and ethics, world literature, Shakespeare, Humanities I and II, world religions, and basic writing at various colleges and once in a while at a university.
-I cannot claim that I am an thorough expert in these various fields, but I worked hard and learned a lot.
+I cannot claim that I am a thorough expert in these various fields, but I worked hard and learned a lot.
 I share my notes on this website.

 I have written over 600 (substantial) articles, most of which have been posted at my first and now defunct website Live as Free People.
-Many of them had also been posted first at American Thinker.
+Many of them have also been posted first at American Thinker.
 I have imported many of them into my new website, here.

-After 9/11 I studied the Quran and a few traditions, and then feeling nudged by the Spirit, I began to write my findings in articles, from 2004 to 2007 and revised the ones on sharia in 2012.
+After 9/11, I studied the Quran and a few Islamic traditions, and then feeling nudged by the Spirit, I began to write my findings in articles, from 2004 to 2007 and revised the ones on sharia in 2012.
 They are hard-hitting but truthful because this is online writing.
 People had to be warned.
 I also share those posts with you.

 My full name is James Malcolm Arlandson, but I prefer my first and middle names–less complicated.